Trends

 Does the proportion of NDIS young people (aged 15–24) in employment vary by remoteness?

 The data in the graph and the table below show the proportion of NDIS young people (aged 15–24) in employment, grouped by remoteness.
-In 2022–23 Q4, in both regional areas with populations between 15,000 and 50,000 and those with populations between 5,000 and 15,000, 21% of NDIS young people were employed, as were 18% in remote and very remote areas.
+In 2025–26 Q2, 22% of NDIS young people in both regional areas with populations between 15,000 and 50,000 and regional areas with populations between 5,000 and 15,000 were employed, compared with 19% in major cities.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview